 The most visited place in Austria is Schönbrunn Palace.
 It’s an enormous palace complex that was once the imperial summer residence of the Habsburg monarchy.
 The palace has beautiful gardens, a zoo, and dozens of exploring rooms.

 What are the 3 major cities in Austria?

 Austria has three major metropolitan areas: Vienna, Graz, and Salzburg.
 Each of these cities has a rich history and plenty to offer visitors.

 What is the prettiest place in Austria?

-There are many beautiful places in Austria that are worth visiting, including Salzburg’s world-famous fortress town of Festung Hohensalzburg, the incredible cityscape of Linz, or the quaint Old Town of Hallstatt.
+Many beautiful places in Austria are worth visiting, including Salzburg’s world-famous fortress town of Festung Hohensalzburg, the incredible cityscape of Linz, and the quaint Old Town of Hallstatt.

 What are the best places to visit in Austria?

 The best places to visit in Austria depend on what you’re looking for.
 If you’re interested in nature, the Hohe Tauern National Park is a must-see.
 If you’re looking for history and culture, Vienna is a great choice.
 Other popular destinations include Salzburg and Innsbruck.

 - Latest Posts

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.